 By subsidizing, local production governments can provide domestic manufacturers with a competitive advantage that allows them to sell their goods at lower rates.

-Voluntary Export Restraints (VER)
+What are Voluntary Export Restraints (VER)?

 These are agreements between exporting and importing countries.
-Usually, these place a limit on the number of goods that can be shipped within a period of time.
-While these can provide an obstacle to trade, they do offer exporting businesses with an opportunity to increase prices and gain revenue, especially if they’re shipping a unique product.
+Usually, these places a limit on the number of goods that can be shipped within a period of time.
+While these can provide an obstacle to trade, they do offer exporting businesses an opportunity to increase prices and gain revenue, especially if they’re shipping a unique product.

 Strategies for Tariffs and Duties